Melissa Wolf

 (b.
 Kansas City, Kansas 1999)

 Wolf is a Mexican-American woman whose sculptures challenge functionality, exploring what it means to transform objects beyond their original purpose.
-She specializes in mixed media sculpture, often working with concrete as both a primary material and a surface treatment to prompt viewers to question what that looks like in their day to day life.
+She specializes in mixed media sculpture, often working with concrete as both a primary material and a surface treatment.
 She encases objects like stuffed animals in concrete, allowing them to solidify into new, redefined forms.
-Beyond cement, she incorporates clay, textiles, wood, and found materials, embracing an experimental approach to materiality.
+Beyond concrete, she incorporates clay, textiles, wood, and found materials, embracing an experimental approach to materiality.
 As a direct response to her Latino upbringing, through playfulness and self-reflection, she explores themes of memory and transformation, with childhood objects and toys serving as central motifs.
-Her work captures fleeting moments, preserving them as tangible, lasting artifacts.
+She prompts viewers to question what transformation looks like and means in their day to day lives.
+Her work captures collaged thoughts or memories preserving them.